Gheorghe Grozav: Petrolul Ploiești

 In the summer of 2012 Gicu Grozav signed a three-year contract with Petrolul Ploiești after a number of his teammates also signed with the Yellow Wolves.
 On 8 August 2013, he scored the decisive goal against Dutch outfit Vitesse Arnhem in the 95th minute to make sure Petrolul Ploiești progressed to the Europa League last preliminary round for the first time in the club's history.
-On 25 August 2013, Grozav scored a consolation goal with a superb overhead kick at Swansea City in the play-off.
+On 25 August 2013, Grozav scored a consolation goal with an overhead kick against Swansea City in the play-off.

 Terek Grozny

 On 28 August 2013 he joined the Russian Premier League side Terek Grozny for a rumoured fee of €2.1 million.

 On 2 February 2015, Grozav once again returned to Romania, signing for Dinamo București on loan.

 Turkey

 On 27 July 2017, Grozav joined Turkish Süper Lig side Kardemir Karabükspor on a three-year contract.
 On 19 August, he scored on his league debut for the club in a 3–1 home win over İstanbul Başakşehir.

 Grozav was signed by Bursaspor on a six-month contract with the option of another two years on 17 January 2018.